andrewufrank/tufte-css/README.md

 Andrew Frank:

-This is my adaption of the tufte-css files to be used in my homepage produced with css.
+This is my adaption of the tufte-css files to be used in my homepage produced with css, bibtex and the w3c styles.
+My changes have focused

+- (1) on the interaction of Tufte-Style with an automatic adaption to different screen width, where I relied on the w3c.css, which which I found to adapt to different screen sizes nicely.

+- (2) on the integration with bibliographic references which I wanted in the blog-style entries to be sidenotes in the margin.
+As I also wanted to produce printable text as pdf, I have the bibliography at end of a blog text and not, as preferably, sidenotes.

-there are two styles, a minimally adapted version of the tufte-css and my additions
+There are two styles, a minimally adapted version of the tufte-css and my additions

 - tufte-extra.cc to adapt the bibliographystyle
 - tufte-additions.css to make it work with the standard w3c.css

+There is unfortunately some interaction between

+    - the tufte style,
+    - the bibliography and
+    - the w3c stylesheet

+which is checked in the ssg_w3_ext.css mostly.

-Tufte CSS
+The original README: Tufte CSS
 =========
 Edward Tufte uses a distinctive style in his handouts: simple, with well-set typography, extensive sidenotes, and tight integration of graphics and